 Do not turn off the power during Backup/Restore.
 Otherwise, a function may fail, and an accident may occur.

 Do not do the backup operation of data while sailing.

-The radar application should be ended to begin the data backup.
-It becomes impossible to observe using radar and this may lead to accidents.
+The ECDIS application should be ended to begin the data backup.
+It becomes impossible to observe using the ECDIS and this may lead to accidents.

-The backup power supply (DC power supply, etc.) of the equipment must be connected when recovery of the C drive image is performed.
-If the power supply stops during recovery, an equipment activation fault occurs, causing an accident.
+Before performing recovery of images in C drive, make sure that the backup power supply (such as DC power supply) of the equipment is connected.
+If the power supply is disconnected during recovery operation, equipment activation failure may occur, causing an accident.

-Do not turn off the power supply during recovery of C drive image.
+Do not turn off the power supply during recovery operation of the images in C drive.

-Otherwise, a function fault occurs, causing an accident.
+Otherwise, a function fault may occur, causing an accident.